GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 And the restaurant at Vesuvius, the ferry terminal to Crofton near Duncan, has good fish & chips as well as fancier food.
 However I recommend against it because the passageway to the main seating area is a head-basher and they do not care to fix it.

 The Embe Bakery on the south edge of Ganges is worthwhile though expensive - now with both takeout and sit-down capability, including sandwiches, soups, etc. with good service.
+A convenient place to stop coming in and out of town.

 Look for the Korean family running a Sushi place on the south edge of the park in downtown Ganges, in the strip mall behind the gas station.
 Worth seeing.
 Much bento-box style food, plus soup, I hope they add cooked vegetable-noodle dishes.
 (Hey, it is globalization - people and cultures mixing. ;-)